 Bell and Chili Peppers

 Bell and chile peppers are members of the same plant family as tomatoes, eggplant, and potatoes.
 They are unrelated to the spice pepper plant that produces the seasoning ground black pepper.
 The most popular mild peppers are the bell and banana varieties.
 There are many types and varieties of chile (hot) peppers with varying degree of pungency or “hotness.”
-U.S. consumption of fresh bell peppers averaged 10.6 pounds per person and 7.2 pounds per person of chile peppers in 2014.
-(ERS 2014).
+U.S. consumption of fresh bell peppers averaged 11.4 pounds per person in 2017, up six percent from 2015, and 7.7 pounds per person of chile peppers in 2017, up from eight percent 2015.
+(ERS 2017).

 Bell peppers color up as they ripen on the vine and follow the mature green stage.
 The brighter colored peppers tend to be sweeter than green peppers because the sugar content increases as the pepper matures.
 Bell peppers are high in vitamin C. Peppers are also excellent sources of dietary fiber and provide small amounts of several other vitamins and minerals.